danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 2 -> Level 3

-The password for user3 is the error message you'll get when you try to create a new table as user2.
+The password for user3 is the error message you'll get when you try to create a new table in schema s1 as user2.

 ### Level 3 -> Level 4